5 top tips for applying for a rental property.

 Pay the initial payment or deposit promptly

 If you are approved, pay your initial payment or deposit promptly.
-Landlords lose money when properties are empty, so they are driven to secure the right tenants quickly.
+Landlords loose money when properties are empty, so they are driven to secure the right tenants quickly.
 You may lose the property if you take too long, even if you are a great tenant.
 In most cases, there will be multiple viable tenants waiting in the wings with their payment ready when the opportunity calls.
 If you are approved but change your mind, immediately let the agent know to withdraw your application so that the landlord can move on and the next applicant can be offered the property.

 Are you searching for a rental property?
 Take a look at the premium homes we have on offer – search now.